lazare-rd/DLFuzz_implementation/ReadMe.md

 This model achieved 95% accuracy on the test dataset.

-With our implementation we generated 326 adversarial inputs out of 5000 images of the test set.
+This implementation of DLFuzz generated 326 adversarial inputs out of 5000 images of the test set.

 ## Examples